Wait, the Independent Voice of Utah?

 Disclaimer:

-Salt Lake Tribune subscriber, mostly for monetary reasons, and do not claim to be, though I am a fairly frequent reader.
+First and foremost, I am not a Salt Lake Tribune subscriber, mostly for monetary reasons, and do not claim to be, though I am a fairly frequent reader.
 That said, I think that there is some good writing and solid reporting at the Trib, mixed in of course, with a lot of not-so-good writing and lousy reporting.
 I have worked with a couple of writers from the Trib in various endeavors and have found them to be professional, so it is my opinion that the paper might actually intend to be “Utah’s Independent Voice” (self-proclaimed), but, well, Daddy won’t let it be.

 Salt Lake City, along with all of its other quirks and oddities, is a rarity in print journalism: it’s a two paper town.
 Two daily newspapers, which share the same printing press, offer very different views of life in Salt Lake and beyond.